What is intimate partner abuse?

-In addition to these, children who have been exposed to intimate partner abuse often learn destructive lessons about the use of violence and power in relationships.
-Children may learn that it is acceptable to exert control or relieve stress by using violence, or that violence is in some way linked to expressions of intimacy and affection.
-These lessons can have a powerful negative effect on children in social situations and relationships throughout childhood and adulthood.
+In addition to these effects, children who have been exposed to intimate partner abuse often learn destructive lessons about the use of violence and power in relationships.
+In abusive environments, children may learn that it is acceptable to exert control or relieve stress by using violence, or that violence is in some way linked to expressions of intimacy and affection.
+For children, these lessons can have a powerful negative effect that impacts their social interactions and relationships throughout childhood and adulthood.

 If there’s intimate partner abuse in the home, does that mean there is also child abuse?

-In short: not necessarily.
-While the presence of partner abuse in a home does not directly mean child abuse is present, studies show that children and teens exposed to an abusive parent are at higher risk of child abuse and neglect.
+Partner abuse in a home does not directly mean that child abuse is occurring.
+However, studies show that children and teens exposed to an abusive parent are at higher risk of experiencing child abuse and neglect.
 In a national survey of more than 6,000 families, 50% of the men who frequently assaulted their wives also frequently abused their children.
-An abusive parent may resort to child abuse in an effort to maintain power and control over their partner and children.
+An abusive parent may resort to child abuse in an effort to maintain power and control over both their partner and their children.

 What does Intimate Partner Abuse Look Like in the LGBTQ Community?

-Intimate partner abuse in LGBTQ couples does occur.
-Studies have found that intimate partner abuse occurs among same-sex couples at comparable rates to straight couples: one out of four.
-Studies suggest that it is even higher in transgender relationships.
+Intimate partner abuse does occur in LGBTQ couples.
+Studies have found that intimate partner abuse occurs among same-sex couples at rates comparable to those in straight couples: one out of four.
+Studies suggest that abuse is even more common in transgender relationships.

 Is abuse in the LGBTQ community different?

-Both straight and LGBTQ victims of intimate partner abuse experience a similar pattern of abuse, albeit with some notable distinctions, including:
+LGBTQ and straight victims of intimate partner abuse may experience similar patterns of abuse.
+However, LGBTQ victims may experience some notable additional vulnerabilities, including:

 - Abusers may threaten “outing” their victims to work colleagues, family and friends.

-- LGBTQ victims may be more reluctant to report abuse to legal authorities.
-Survivors may not contact law enforcement agencies because doing so would force them to reveal their sexual orientation or gender identity.
+- LGBTQ victims may be more reluctant to report abuse to legal authorities because doing so would force them to reveal their sexual orientation or gender identity.

-- LGBTQ victims may also be reluctant to seek help out of fear of showing a lack of solidarity among the community.
-They may hide the abuse out of a heightened fear that society will perceive LGBTQ relationships as inherently dysfunctional.
+- LGBTQ victims may be reluctant to seek help out of fear of showing a lack of solidarity with the community or because they fear that society will perceive LGBTQ relationships as inherently dysfunctional..

-- Abusers can threaten to take away the children from the victim.
+- Abusers may threaten to take away the children from the LGBTQ victim.
 In some states, adoption laws do not allow same-sex parents to adopt each other’s children.
 This can leave the victim with no legal rights.

 How Can I Help Someone Experiencing Intimate Partner Abuse?